 Getting students the help that they need

 ECM enables the organization to track behavior change.
-According to Nicole Harden, Director, Regional Learning and Partnerships at United Way, “We are able to track all of the services that folks are being referred to or that they are receiving when they are working with our centers.”
+According to Nicole Harden, VP of Economic Success at United Way, “We are able to track all of the services that folks are being referred to or that they are receiving when they are working with our centers.”